yvoinov/memproxy/README.md

 #### Important Linux note
 The usage method described above works on operating systems with non-allocating dlopen().
 Linux, however, performs calls to calloc and malloc during the dlopen call.

 Accordingly, for the correct operation of the memproxy on Linux, it is necessary to use a non-obvious trick.
-Namely, to preload libc first, like this:
+Namely, to explicit preload libc immediately after memproxy, like this:
 ```sh
 # echo "/usr/lib/libc.so.6:libmemproxy.so:lib_custom_alloc_name.so" > /etc/ld.so.preload
 ```